trussworks/Engineering-Playbook/developing/healthcheck/README.md

 * Connectivity - Can the app connect to its external dependencies successfully?
 * Quality - Does this endpoint do all its work and respond in a timely manner?

-Many apps will try to achieve their subset of the above goals via a single endpoint, but apps grow in sophistication it is not unheard of to tease those reponsibilities out to separate endpoints.
+Many apps will try to achieve their subset of the above goals via a single endpoint, but as apps grow in sophistication it is not unheard of to tease those responsibilities out to separate endpoints.

-## Authorization
+## Security

 Frequently healthcheck endpoints are agnostic about authentication and authorization, meaning anyone that can reach the service via the network can access these endpoints.

+Having heathcheck endpoints be un-authenticated implies several other considerations:

-This implies that any information available in the healthcheck should not be confidential nor could be used to jeopardize the smooth running of the service.
+* Any information available in the healthcheck should not be confidential, nor should the information be able to be (ab)used to jeopardize the smooth running of the service.
+* Unsecured healthchecks could open up the system or its checked dependencies to Denial of Service attacks.
+This may be mitigated by adding some level of caching in the healthchecks.
+* One possible technique for lowering risk is to isolate operational endpoints to a separate port with tighter network ACLs.

 ## Reliability